jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ## Battery Details

-The battery is a 225 Wh Li Ion battery made of Li Ion cells embedded in PCM, a heat absorbing material.
-PCM and the control circuitry protect it against over-voltage, over-current, under-voltage, over temperature, and under-temperature events.
-It automatically cell-balances during charging.
+The battery is a 225 Wh Li Ion battery made of Li Ion cells embedded in the PTMS, a heat absorbing technology. the PTMS and the control circuitry protect it against over-voltage, over-current, under-voltage, over temperature, and under-temperature events.
+It automatically balances cell voltages during charging.
 It is rated for storage from -25°C to 85°C.

 ## UN 38.3 Certificate